maxkatzmann/Hipe/README.md

 * Trying to add an edge between two already connected points will delete the edge between them
 * An edge between items of the same color will also have this color
 * When saving a drawing as Ipe or SVG a folder called `output` will be created where Hipe was launched.
 The drawing will be saved as SVG or Ipe file using the current timestamp as filename.
+* The undo functionality is pretty rough.
+Sometimes Hipe adds some intermediate steps when drawing, which means you might have to undo multiple times until certain actions are actually undone.

 # Known Issues
 * Tk does not seem to recognize mouse scroll events in macOS High Sierra or later.